hbokh/CoreOS-VMware/README.md

 Reset VM:
 ```

 After this, power down the VM and add the ISO-image.
 Restart the VM.
+You can login with your Github-ID and its SSH-keys.

 I choose `coreos04` in the scripts, because I already had 3 CoreOS-hosts running as 'vmware_insecure' images.
 But number 04 seems to be cooperating with the rest: